-Alerts are entered starting in Week 4 of each term and must be entered by the Monday of Week 5.
-Once completed, the alerts are processed and sent to advisors so that they can contact students by the end of Week 5.
+First-Year Writing Program Alerts (ENGL 050 – ENGL 161) and Foreign Language are entered starting in Week 4 of each term and must be entered by the Monday of Week 5.
+Alerts are now sent through iAlert in real time to students and advisors.
+Once completed, alerts reports are sent to advising administrators.

-For specific courses, such as MATH 110, MATH 121, MATH 180, CHEM 101, CHEM 122, CHEM 123, CHEM 124, CHEM 125, and CHEM 232, alerts are actually administered based upon the results of the first examination in those courses and are sent to advisors in Week 6 and 7 based upon the scheduling of the first examination.
+For specific courses, such as PHYS 141, MATH 110, MATH 121, MATH 125, MATH 165, MATH 180, CHEM 101, CHEM 122, CHEM 123, CHEM 124, CHEM 125, and CHEM 232, alerts are actually administered based upon the results of the first examination in those courses and are sent to students and advisors in Week 6 and 7 based upon the scheduling of the first examination.

 Our Information for Faculty page provides links to entering alerts and more extensive downloadable information regarding how to enter alerts, the purpose of alerts, and the timeline for intervention.

 Information for Advisors is available and provides information on the purpose of alerts, information on how instructors enter alerts, and what to expect once alerts are processed and sent to advisors.